mcclellandj/mcclellandj/README.md

 ### Hi there, my name is Jason.

-### I'm interested in using data science techniques across various industries to help find new knowledge or to improve business outcomes.
+### I'm interested in using data science methods to solve problems in a variety of industries in order to advance knowledge or enhance business results.
-### Here you will find my work on selective projects of interest as I developed my skills in Data Science.
-Thanks for looking.   👋
+### Below you can find work on a few chosen projects that I found interesting as I honed my Data Science skills.

+### Thanks for looking.